Neehan/GRAFT/README.md

 ## Quickstart

-GRAFT uses HuggingFace `datasets` to automatically download HotpotQA.
-No manual data download needed.
+GRAFT uses HuggingFace `datasets` to automatically download `mteb/hotpotqa`.
+The corpus is automatically filtered to only include documents used in the train split to prevent data leakage.

 ### 1. Prepare data
 ```bash
 bash scripts/prepare_data.sh configs/hotpot_e5_sage.yml
 ```

-This builds the base graph and augments it with kNN edges if `semantic_k` is set in the config.
+This loads `mteb/hotpotqa`, filters the corpus to train split documents only, builds the base graph from document co-occurrence in queries, and augments it with kNN edges if `semantic_k` is set in the config.
 Prepared graphs are cached for reuse.

 ### 2. Train
 ```bash